devOpifex/titan/docs/about.md

 Nowadays, with the advent of micro-services where developers are responsible for the deployment of the apps they build, the industry is increasingly turning towards "white box" monitoring.

-> You build it you run it
+!!! quote
-> -- Jeff Bezos
+    You build it you run it -- Jeff Bezos

 As the developer of the service you know more about it than anyone and can therefore setup more appropriate monitoring; Prometheus and titan let you do just that.